mdrazasheikh/agro/readme.md

 * mongodb without authentication

 ## Installation
 #### With Docker.
-JAR file is required on the local machine in target folder
+JAR file required on the local machine in target folder
 ```
 # cd to project root
 cd /to/the/project/root